Aircraft in fiction: Lockheed Constellation

-In Jimmie H. Butler's 1991 novel Red Lightning, Black Thunder, the US deploys a Lockheed C-141 Starlifter out of Hawaii in a mission to launch ASAT missiles against a Soviet network of killer satellites.

-Lockheed P-3 Orion

-The Hainan Island incident was referenced in the television series JAG, in the 2001 episode "Dog Robber" during season 7.
-In this episode based on the real incident, a US Navy Lockheed EP-3 Orion collides in mid-air with a Chinese fighter.
-The EP-3 crew then make an emergency landing at Fuzhou air base in China.
-The crew and aircraft are detained as in the real incident.
-A US delegation led by Admiral Thomas Boone flies to the base and secures the release of the crew, but the aircraft remains in Chinese custody.
-Against orders a Navy Lieutenant flies into Chinese airspace and destroys the EP-3 before the Chinese have a chance to study it in detail.
-This leads to him being court-martialed.

 Lockheed P-80/F-80 Shooting Star

 Lockheed F-80 Shooting Stars appear in the 1953 novel Troubling of a Star by Walt Sheldon which portrayed a USAF unit stationed in occupied Japan during the Korean War.

 Lockheed Model 12 Electra Junior

 A Lockheed Model 12 Electra Junior, registration NC17342 appears in the 1940 film Flight Angels as an experimental aircraft called the "Stratosphere".
 This particular aircraft also appears in the films Rosalie, Nick Carter, Master Detective, Secret Service of the Air, and Murder Over New York.

-A Model 12 Electra Junior appeared as the French airliner in the climactic final scene from the 1942 film Casablanca.
-(The aircraft carries the Air France seahorse logo, although Air France did not operate the type.)
+A Model 12 Electra Junior appeared as the French airliner in the climactic final scene from the 1942 film Casablanca (the aircraft carries the Air France seahorse logo, although Air France did not operate the type).
 A "cut-out" stood in for a real aircraft in many shots.

 A pair of restored Lockheed Model 12 Electra Juniors was used in the filming of the 2009 movie Amelia, a biopic of aviator Amelia Earhart which starred Hilary Swank and Richard Gere.
 One of the aircraft was repainted to resemble a Lockheed Model 10 which was the aircraft in which Earhart and her navigator Fred Noonan were flying when they disappeared in 1937.
 The owner and restorer of the latter aircraft, pilot Joe Sheppard, flew the plane during filming and he had to shave off his moustache and wear a wig to resemble Swank.